SuperOfficeDocs/superoffice-docs/user-guide/en/company/create.md

 2. Enter the information.

-3. Click **Save** to save the information you have entered, or click the **Interests** tab to enter information about the company's interests.
+3. Click **Save** to save the information you entered, or click the **Interests** tab to enter information about the company's interests.

 > [!NOTE]
 > You can also edit the company information in the **More** tab by clicking **Edit**.